dshanske/indieweb-post-kinds/readme.md

 ## Changelog ##

+### 2.7.6 ( 2017-12-23 ) ###
+* Add audio kind view template
+* Amend video kind template to include u-video
+* Bypass micropub enhancements if micropub query as was generating error
+* Add photo capability to checkin template
+* Add safety check to Micropub filter to ensure not corrupting data

 ### 2.7.5 ( 2017-12-14 ) ###
 * Remove support for showing settings in REST API due issue with array property